-This US-exclusive, $399 plus-sized speaker comes bearing Google’s minimalist aesthetic and delivers a resounding punch to your wallet, then does the same to your living space with premium sound that’s really hard to poke with holes.
+The $399 / £399 / AU$549 plus-sized speaker comes bearing Google’s minimalist aesthetic and delivers a resounding punch to your wallet – though the premium sound on offer is just what you'd hope for the price.

-This might not sit well with the audiophile community who will scoff at what’s offered here (you can load up on a high-quality receiver and some bookshelf speakers near the cost of the Max) but Google’s commitment to excellent sound delivery and support for high-fidelity file types, like FLAC, LPCM, HE-AAC and more is second-to-none.
+It's not clear at first who the Google Home Max would be best suited to.
+It might not tempt true audiophiles, given you can load up on a high-quality receiver and some bookshelf speakers for near the same cost, but Google’s commitment to excellent sound delivery and support for high-fidelity file types – FLAC, LPCM, and HE-AAC, among others – is second-to-none.

 Google Home Max price and release date